vcc-csc212/sp21-archive/_docs/3-assignments/final.md

 Your post can be private if you'd like or public if you’re looking for potential groupmates or don’t mind sharing ideas.

+#### Demonstrating Knowledge
+Final projects are an opportunity for you to demonstrate how much you know about a topic.
+Below are the requirements for achieving certain knowledge levels:

+##### For data structures and algorithms

+Understanding
+: Uses appropriate data structures and/or algorithms to complete a task.

+Competence
+: Uses the most appropriate data structures and/or algorithms to complete a task and can explain why said data structure or algorithm is the most appropriate.

+Mastery
+: Uses the most appropriate data structures and/or algorithms to complete a task based on a real-world problem/context/scenario and can explain why said data structure or algorithm is the most appropriate for the task and for the given context/scenario/application.

+##### For analysis

+Understanding
+: Can correctly determine and **briefly explain** the time complexity of **at least two** functions.

+Competence
+: Can correctly determine and **explain** the time complexity of **at least three** functions.

+Mastery
+: Can correctly determine and **thoroughly explain or prove** the time complexity of **at least three** functions.

 #### Final Project Requirements